skarstent/Project/README.md

 # All Datasets come from Kraggle
 To learn more about the electricity dataset click on this link https://www.kaggle.com/prateekmaj21/electricity-production-by-source-world

-To learn more about the pokemon dataset click on this link https://www.kaggle.com/maca11/all-pokemon-dataset To learn more about the Disney+ dataset click on this link https://www.kaggle.com/shivamb/disney-movies-and-tv-shows
+To learn more about the pokemon dataset click on this link https://www.kaggle.com/maca11/all-pokemon-dataset

+To learn more about the Disney+ dataset click on this link https://www.kaggle.com/shivamb/disney-movies-and-tv-shows

+To learn more about the heart failure prediction dataset, click on this link https://www.kaggle.com/fedesoriano/heart-failure-prediction.
+    In this dataset, I use logistic regression, random forest and gaussian naive bayes.